Telling the story he wants to tell: In the Heights

 Years later, to a crowd of drooling graduates, Miranda spoke about the hurdles of putting on In the Heights, and how, despite everything, he and director Thomas Kail told “the story they wanted to tell”: of a Latino community where the stakes are high, and not because of a superficial love triangle or unplanned pregnancy, but because of the everyday adversities of being a minority in America.

-And it paid dividends: In the Heights is slated for a feature film adaptation in 2020, but not before it plays the Opera House in January next year.
+And it paid dividends: In the Heights is slated for a feature film adaptation in 2020, but not before it plays the Opera House this week.